-Puberty is the stage during which people reach full reproductive ability and develop the adult features of their gender.
+Puberty is the stage during which people reach full reproductive ability and develop the adult features of their sex.
 In boys, puberty usually occurs between the ages of 10 and 14 years.
 However, it is not unusual for puberty to begin as early as age 9 or to continue until age 16.

 Sexual development occurs in a set sequence:

 Lengthening of the penis (around age 11½ to 13 years)

 Growth of hair on face and in the underarms (about 2 years after pubic hair growth starts)

 Ejaculation becomes possible (usually in mid-adolescence, around age 12½ to 14 years)

 Fertility is not attained until later in adolescence.
 Breast enlargement (gynecomastia Breast Disorders in Men Breast disorders occur infrequently in men.
 Breast disorders include Breast enlargement Breast cancer Breast enlargement in males is called either gynecomastia or pseudogynecomastia.
 Gynecomastia... read more ) on one side or both may occur among young adolescent boys and usually disappears within a year.

 During puberty, sexual development occurs in a set sequence.
 However, when the changes begin and how quickly they occur vary from person to person.
 For girls, puberty begins at age 8 1/2 to 10 years and lasts about 4 years.
 The chart shows a typical sequence and normal range of development for the milestones of sexual development.